schotts-fired/sdtd/README.md

 conda run -n sdtd python -m sdtd.gibbs.hydra_main -m dataset=count K=1,2,3,4,5 dataset.a=2,3,4,5,6,7,8
 ```

-Lastly, for the real-world datasets the number of simulations must explicitly be set to 1,
+For the real-world datasets, the number of simulations must explicitly be set to 1,
 since the default is 10.
-This can be achieved with the following commands:
+They can be run with following commands:

 ### German Credit Dataset